j2udev/kruise/README.md

 kind: Config
 deploy:
     profiles:
-        observability:
+        - name: observability
           aliases:
               - telemetry
           description:
               deploy: "deploy an observability stack to the cluster"
               delete: "delete an observability stack from the cluster"
           items:
               - istio
               - jaeger
               - loki
               - prometheus-operator
-        logging:
+        - name: logging
           description:
               deploy: "deploy a logging stack to the cluster"
               delete: "delete a logging stack from the cluster"
           items:
               - istio
               - loki
-        metrics:
+        - name: metrics
           description:
               deploy: "deploy a metrics stack to the cluster"
               delete: "delete a metrics stack from the cluster"
           items:
               - istio
               - prometheus-operator
     deployments:
-        istio: ...
+        - name: istio ...
-        jaeger: ...
+        - name: jaeger ...
-        loki: ...
+        - name: loki ...
-        prometheus-operator: ...
+        - name: prometheus-operator ...
 ```

 Each profile object has an `items` parameter.
 Each item in that list represents